Aftermath of World War II: Europe

 The alliance between the Western Allies and the Soviet Union began to deteriorate even before the war was over, when Stalin, Roosevelt, and Churchill exchanged a heated correspondence over whether the Polish government-in-exile, backed by Roosevelt and Churchill, or the Provisional Government, backed by Stalin, should be recognised.
 Stalin won.

-A number of allied leaders felt that war between the United States and the Soviet Union was likely.
-On 19 May 1945, American Under-Secretary of State Joseph Grew went so far as to say that it was inevitable.
+Many allied leaders felt that war between the United States and the Soviet Union was likely.
+On 19 May 1945, the American Under-Secretary of State Joseph Grew went so far as to say that it was inevitable.

 On 5 March 1946, in his "Sinews of Peace" (Iron Curtain) speech at Westminster College in Fulton, Missouri, Winston Churchill said "a shadow" had fallen over Europe.
 He described Stalin as having dropped an "Iron Curtain" between East and West.
 Stalin responded by charging that co-existence between communist countries and the West was impossible.
 In mid-1948 the Soviet Union imposed a blockade on the Western zone of occupation in Berlin.

 Due to the rising tension in Europe and concerns over further Soviet expansion, American planners came up with a contingency plan code-named Operation Dropshot in 1949.
-It considered possible nuclear and conventional war with the Soviet Union and its allies in order to counter a Soviet takeover of Western Europe, the Near East and parts of Eastern Asia that they anticipated would begin around 1957.
-In response, the US would saturate the Soviet Union with atomic and high-explosive bombs, and then invade and occupy the country.
-In later years, to reduce military expenditures while countering Soviet conventional strength, President Dwight Eisenhower would adopt a strategy of massive retaliation, relying on the threat of a US nuclear strike to prevent non-nuclear incursions by the Soviet Union in Europe and elsewhere.
-The approach entailed a major buildup of US nuclear forces and a corresponding reduction in America's non-nuclear ground and naval strength.
+It considered possible nuclear and conventional war with the Soviet Union and its allies to counter a Soviet takeover of Western Europe, the Near East, and parts of Eastern Asia that they anticipated would begin around 1957.
+In response, the U.S. would saturate the Soviet Union with atomic and high-explosive bombs, and then invade and occupy the country.
+In later years, to reduce military expenditures while countering Soviet conventional strength, President Dwight Eisenhower would adopt a strategy of massive retaliation, relying on the threat of a U.S. nuclear strike to prevent non-nuclear incursions by the Soviet Union in Europe and elsewhere.
+The approach entailed a major buildup of U.S. nuclear forces and a corresponding reduction in America's non-nuclear ground and naval strength.
 The Soviet Union viewed these developments as "atomic blackmail".